-Keys to the Game: Can the Seahawks slow down Patrick Mahomes at all?
-Can the Seattle offense keep up?
+Keys to the Game: Can the Seahawks keep up with Patrick Mahomes and Chiefs’ explosive offense?

 Seattle secondary against Kansas City passing game

-The Seahawks come into the game with a beatup back end — free safety Tedric Thompson is out with a chest injury and strong safety Bradley McDougald is questionable to play after missing practice all week to have his knee treated in the Bay Area.
+The Seahawks come into the game with a beat up back end.
+Free safety Tedric Thompson is out with a chest injury and strong safety Bradley McDougald is questionable to play after missing practice all week to have his knee treated in the Bay Area.
 Without Thompson, Seattle will likely give second-year player Delano Hill his first career start, hoping to team him with McDougald, who has ample experience at both safety spots in his career (and Seattle could also use the two safeties interchangeably, as well).
 If McDougald can’t go, then the Seahawks would likely have to play former WSU Cougar standout Shalom Luani, who saw some significant action against the 49ers but has played on defense in just two games this season and has just one career start, that coming last year with the Raiders.
-That could be daunting against a Kansas City offense led by quarterback Patrick Mahomes, leading the NFL with an astonishing 45 touchdown passes, already tied for the sixth-most in league history.
+That could be daunting against a Kansas City offense led by quarterback Patrick Mahomes, leading the NFL with an astonishing 45 touchdown passes, already tied for the sixth most in league history.

 PLAYER TO WATCH